ashtrath/dotfiles/config/xfce4-panel/README.md

-XFCE Panel Items
+XFCE Panel Settings
 ---
+### Basic Settings:
+Mode: Deskbar\
+Lock Panel: Yes\
+Row size: 33\
+Length: 96%\
+Automaticly increase length: No\
+Adjust Icons size automatically: Yes

+### Items/Plugins:
-*Disclaimer: you need to edit gtk.css to get the same result because classes name might be different*
+*Disclaimer: you need to edit gtk.css because classes name might be different to get the same result*

 - Whisker Menu
 * For Workspace Switcher (use wmctrl package to for the command)